 Modern Presbyterian denominations — such as the PCA, of which this author is a member — have primary, secondary and tertiary standards that form the subscription for its ordained officers: they respectively must “believe” the Bible as the only infallible rule of faith and practice, “sincerely receive and adopt” the Westminster Confession of Faith as containing the system of doctrine found in Scripture, and “approve” of the form of government and discipline of the Church, which is The Book of Church Order.
 When seeking ordination, exceptions to Scripture are never allowed (obviously), while specific and few, doctrinally non-critical exceptions to the secondary standards often are allowed.

-The Stated Clerk of the PCA General Assembly wrote,
+The third Stated Clerk of the PCA General Assembly wrote,

 “Our brand of Presbyterianism has been called Non-Hierarchical Presbyterianism, democratic Presbyterianism, or grassroots Presbyterianism.
 Our connectionalism is spiritual, not legal.
 Our churches, presbyteries, and General Assembly are separate civil entities that voluntarily bind us together.
 We are bound together by Three Mutual Commitments of Presbyterian Connectionalism: Doctrinal Fidelity through a binding theological standard (Westminster Standards), Accountability through connectional church courts and discipline, and Cooperative Ministry (we should minister together and can accomplish more together than independently).”